 I really expected Nadia to be a huge aspect of the story, being Lynet’s love interest, but I was stunned to see how little “screen time” she actually got.
 We learned very little about her and her character underwent minimal development, so I couldn’t even formulate a solid opinion on her.

 And then, my single biggest problem with this book: the relationship.
 WHERE IS THE GAY??
 I was told this was supposed to be an adorable lesbian love story, but there is almost no romance whatsoever and I was just sorely disappointed in that aspect.

 I love fairytale retellings for their whimsy and magic, and this book didn’t let me down in those avenues.
 I was especially fond of the way the magic worked, such as how Mina’s glass heart gave her a way to manipulate glass into becoming other things and people.

 Ultimately, I’m a sucker for stories where the “villain” is really just a misunderstood, wounded soul, and Girls supplied that in no small measure.
 Almost every character in the story has undergone genuine traumas that explain the ways they behave, for better or worse.

-All in all, while it wasn’t everything I hoped it would be, it mostly fit what I wanted, so I’m happy to give this book 4 stars.
+All in all, while it wasn’t everything I hoped it would be, it mostly fit what I wanted.
 It was a fun read that I didn’t really want to put down, and I’m eager to see what else Melissa Bashardoust comes up with!

 Thank you so much to Flatiron Books for the ARC!
 All opinions expressed in this review are entirely my own.